 Standardized testing is a really big deal in my world.
 If I ever start to forget that, all I need is a professional development session, staff meeting or PLC meeting to remind me.
 As a teacher, this system can be extremely frustrating because I know there is so much more to my students than what can be measured by a test.
 However, I’ve found ways to help students conquer standardized tests while also staying true to my core value as a teacher—through reading!
-By introducing students to great books, this will help them do well on their tests while also becoming lifelong readers.
+Introducing students to great books will help them do well on their tests while also becoming lifelong readers.

 1. Reading helps students become critical thinkers.

 I teach middle school, and at this age, students must read to interpret, infer and predict in ways that require them to really look at a text critically.
 One thing that helps my students learn to critically analyze a story is to have them ask, and then answer, the question “Why?”
 My students love to ask “Why?” (yes, even in middle school!), and as they learn to annotate the stories we read, guiding them to answer “why” questions increases their comprehension and gets them more engaged.
 Engaged, critically thinking students aren’t just learning either.
 They’re having fun!
 Students who have fun while they read critically are not only more likely to become readers, they will also comprehend stories on a deeper level.
 In turn, this helps them correctly answer higher-level-thinking questions on the state test.

 2. Reading helps students build their background knowledge.

 Many of my students lack background knowledge on certain subjects.
 This can leave them feeling lost when stories and passages on standardized tests reference ideas, events, places, people or concepts that are totally new to my students.
 By encouraging reading, it helps my students build valuable background knowledge.
 This really increases their overall comprehension, and in turn, this will help them while reading the passages given to them on standardized tests.

 3. Reading exposes students to cultures that are different from their own.